 Fern Strong – 860-986-0507

 2024 plans to be another eventful year.
-We will be participating in the Memorial Day events with a program in town hall.
-July’s Tunbridge Speaks will be about our Revolutionary War participation.
+We will be participating in the Memorial Day events with a program about veterans, in the town hall.
+July’s Tunbridge Speaks on July 9th will be about our Revolutionary War participation.
+We are also planning a bus tour to the sites of the Royalton Raid this summer.
 The Ghost Walk will be in Monarch Hill Cemetery.

 Please look to our Facebook Page www.facebook.com/tunbridgehistoricalsociety/ and local listserv for dates and times.